A Trauma Therapist on What WandaVision Gets Right

 These new types of trauma narratives mark a refreshing shift away from treating trauma as a liability.
 Instead, they recognize that it’s something we all struggle with, in ways both large and small.

 A hallmark of trauma is feeling a loss of control, so taking back control, even when the behavior is unhealthy, is often how people cope.
 The idea of delaying healing by using maladaptive coping mechanisms is prevalent in each of these series.
 Cassie drinks herself into oblivion to avoid thinking about her difficult childhood.
-Arabella dives head first into social media activism, and once she disentangles herself from that addiction, she is able to confront early memories about feeling abandoned by her father.
-Wanda, well—Wanda has essentially taken binge watching to the next level, causing untold amounts of pain for the citizens of Westview who she’s imprisoned.
+Arabella dives headfirst into social media activism, and once she disentangles herself from that addiction, she is able to confront early memories about feeling abandoned by her father.
+Wanda, well—Wanda has essentially taken binge-watching to the next level, causing untold amounts of pain for the citizens of Westview whom she’s imprisoned.
 Yet, for the time being, she feels as if she’s in control.
 Spoiler: She’s far from in control.

 It feels counterintuitive that a being as powerful as Wanda would feel so inherently powerless to confront the darkness within.
-By exploring how the process of admitting weakness can become an inherent strength, Wanda’s story marks a refreshing, if temporary, departure from the usual comic-book formula.
-With only one episode to go, there’s no Here, there hasn’t been an there’s no overt Big Bad, no imminent catastrophe, and no cabal of superheroes gearing up to save the day.
-Instead of focusing on showy external battles, the series has chosen chooses to focus on the intimate internal battles that we humans fight every day.
+By exploring how the process of admitting weakness can become an inherent strength, Wanda’s story marks a refreshing, if temporary, departure from the usual comic book formula.
+With only one episode to go, there’s no overt Big Bad, no imminent catastrophe, and no cabal of superheroes gearing up to save the day.
+Instead of focusing on showy external battles, the series has chosen to focus on the intimate internal battles that we humans fight every day.

 What sets these new types of trauma narratives apart is the emphatic insistence that there is no single way to recover from trauma, and that healing often requires an individual to experience more pain before they can feel relief.
 Often, difficulty in recovering from a more recent trauma occurs when an individual hasn’t dealt effectively with lingering issues that stem from childhood.
-The popular trauma-focused therapy technique, EMDR (Eye Movement Reprocessing and Desensitization), encourages individuals to tackle their “first and worst” memories as soon as possible so that they may process them effectively and move on to future traumas with a more stable foundation for healing.
+The popular trauma-focused therapy technique EMDR, or eye movement desensitization and reprocessing, encourages individuals to tackle their “first and worst” memories as soon as possible so that they may process them effectively and move on to future traumas with a more stable foundation for healing.

 In WandaVision’s penultimate episode, “Previously On,” Wanda’s past traumas all finally come to light.
 Motivated by wanting to learn more about Wanda’s immense powers, super witch Agatha Harkness (Kathryn Hahn) heads straight for the “first and worst” as she guides Wanda through a clip show of her past traumas like some sort of deranged therapist.
 She takes Wanda to task by rattling off confrontational one-liners such as “You would rather fall apart than face your truth.”
 It becomes clear that Wanda’s psyche is a Jenga tower of unprocessed trauma, built upon a compromised foundation in early childhood, and then left to wobble precariously with the addition of each subsequent layer.